 Honduras Finca La Alondra

 We are proud to be partners with the Giron family and all the people from Finca La Alondra.
-This coffee offers an intense aroma of hazelnut and milk chocolate with taste notes of butterscotch, chocolate and almonds.
-Heavy body and a smooth aftertaste.
+This coffee offers an intense aroma of hazelnut and cacao nibs with taste notes of sugarcane rapadura and baking chocolate with a smooth aftertaste.

 Producer: Finca La Alondra